-- Symmetric key distribution (pre-shared keys, MAC for integrity protection) - Asymmetric key distribution - Diffie Hellman key agreement protected by digital signatures algorithm as described in [RFC2104].
-Also mandatory, when asymmetric mechanisms are used, is the support of X.509v3 certificates for public key encryption and digital signatures.
+- Symmetric key distribution (pre-shared keys, MAC for integrity protection) - Asymmetric key distribution - Diffie Hellman key agreement protected by digital signatures algorithms.
+The negotiated keys and algorithms may then be applied later on to protect the further RAS and call signaling phase.